Research hosted and curated by AfricArxiv allows for free and quick dissemination and global engagement.

 Please note: AfricArXiv is not a journal and does not evaluate the scientific quality of a manuscript in all details.
 Once a manuscript passes moderation and is published, it persists in the system indefinitely.
 We reserve the right to withdraw manuscripts after publication if fraud or plagiarism is identified.

-Check for journal compliance and embargo periods: Use the SHERPA/RoMEO service to check journal preprint policies for further details on self-archiving options for the journal in which you plan to publish your article.
+Check for journal compliance: Use the SHERPA/RoMEO service to check journal preprint policies for further details on self-archiving options for the journal in which you plan to publish your article.

 Other types will be considered upon submission.